 See all posts related to politics.

 Faith in evidence, the pursuit of ‘truth’, and an inquisitiveness about the world around us are defining values of science, and of humanism.
 Advancements in scientific understanding throughout history have increasingly challenged religious concepts of the world and its origins, and strengthened arguments for the role of human beings in defining meaning and morality without reference to the supernatural.
 Countless prominent and pioneering scientists have been humanists, including Charles Darwin, T.H.
-Huxley, and Rosalind Franklin.
+Huxley, Rosalind Franklin, and Stephen Hawking.

 See all posts related to science.